JRHB314/VBCS-Integration/LabGuide300.md

   ![](/images/lab300/300-2.png)<br>
   <br>

-  You are now on the main dashboard page and can move onto the next section.
+  You are now on the main dashboard page and can move on to the next section.

   ![](/images/lab300/300-3.png)<br>
   <br>